Patrick Murray1

 M, #123316, b.
 27 March 1753, d.
 26 January 1811

-Sir John Anstruther of that Ilk, 4th and 1st Bt. was born on 27 March 1753 at Elie House, Elie, Fife, Scotland.1 He was the son of Sir John Anstruther of that Ilk, 2nd Bt. and Janet Fall.1 He married Maria Isabella Brice, daughter of Edward Brice, before 1784.1 He died on 26 January 1811 at age 57 at Albemarle Street, St. George Hanover Square, London, England.1
+Sir John Anstruther of that Ilk, 4th and 1st Bt. was born on 27 March 1753 at Elie House, Elie, Fife, ScotlandG.1 He was the son of Sir John Anstruther of that Ilk, 2nd Bt. and Janet Fall.1 He married Maria Isabella Brice, daughter of Edward Brice, before 1784.1 He died on 26 January 1811 at age 57 at Albemarle Street, St. George Hanover Square, London, EnglandG.1

-Sir John Anstruther of that Ilk, 4th and 1st Bt. was admitted to Lincoln's Inn on 12 February 1774.1 He was an Advocate on 30 July 1774.1 He was admitted to Lincoln's Inn in 1779 entitled to practice as a Barrister-at-Law.1 He held the office of Member of Parliament (M.P.) for Anstruther-Easter Burghs between 1783 and 1790.1 He held the office of Member of Parliament (M.P.) for Cockermouth between 1790 and 1796.1 He held the office of Member of Parliament (M.P.) for Anstruther-Easter Burghs between 1796 and 1796.1 He held the office of Chief Justice of the Supreme Court of Bengal between 1796 and 1806.1 He was invested as a Knight on 4 October 1797.1 He was created 1st Baronet Anstruther, of Fort William, Bengal [Great Britain] on 18 May 1798.1 He held the office of Member of Parliament (M.P.) for Anstruther-Easter Burghs between 1806 and 1811.1 He was invested as a Privy Counsellor (P.C.) on 19 November 1806.1 He succeeded to the title of 4th Baronet Anstruther, of Anstruther and of Elie House, co.
-Fife [N.S., 1700] on 5 January 1808.1 He was awarded the honorary degree of Doctor of Civil Laws (D.C.L.) by Oxford University, Oxford, Oxfordshire, England, on 3 July 1810.1 He has an extensive biographical entry in the Dictionary of National Biography.2
+He was admitted to Lincoln's Inn on 12 February 1774.1 He was an Advocate on 30 July 1774.1 He was admitted to Lincoln's Inn in 1779 entitled to practise as a Barrister-at-Law.1 He held the office of Member of Parliament (M.P.) for Anstruther-Easter Burghs between 1783 and 1790.1 He held the office of Member of Parliament (M.P.) for Cockermouth between 1790 and 1796.1 He held the office of Member of Parliament (M.P.) for Anstruther-Easter Burghs between 1796 and 1796.1 He held the office of Chief Justice of the Supreme Court of Bengal between 1796 and 1806.1 He was appointed Knight on 4 October 1797.1 He was created 1st Baronet Anstruther, of Fort William, Bengal [Great Britain] on 18 May 1798.1 He held the office of Member of Parliament (M.P.) for Anstruther-Easter Burghs between 1806 and 1811.1 He was appointed Privy Counsellor (P.C.) on 19 November 1806.1 He succeeded as the 4th Baronet Anstruther, of Anstruther and of Elie House, co.
+Fife [N.S., 1700] on 5 January 1808.1 He was awarded the honorary degree of Doctor of Civil Laws (D.C.L.) by Oxford University, Oxford, Oxfordshire, EnglandG, on 3 July 1810.1 He has an extensive biographical entry in the Dictionary of National Biography.2

 Children of Sir John Anstruther of that Ilk, 4th and 1st Bt. and Maria Isabella Brice